openbsd/src/gnu/llvm/clang/docs/LanguageExtensions.rst

 was voted into the working draft.
 See `WG21 SD-6
 <https://isocpp.org/std/standing-documents/sd-6-sg10-feature-test-recommendations>`_
 for the list of values returned for standards-based attributes.
-If the attribute is not supported by the current compliation target, this macro evaluates to 0.
+If the attribute is not supported by the current compilation target, this macro evaluates to 0.
 It can be used like this:

 .. code-block:: c++